AutoxingTech/axbot_rest_book/docs/reference/robot_params.md

 It's used for collision detection and must be configured correctly.
 The data of the footprint is defined as follow:

-1. The origin of the footprint should be the rotate center of the robot.
+1. The origin of the footprint should be the rotation center of the robot.
-2. The x axis points to the right of the robot
-3. the y axis points to the front of the robot
+2. The x axis points to the right of the robot.
+The y axis points to the front of the robot
+3. The polygon **MUST BE A CONVEX**.
+4. The polygon should not be closed (the first point should not be the same as the last one).

 ![](./footprint.png)